-I spend a lot of time writing about various outdoor products and fortunate enough to test out a lot of products in the Canadian Rockies.
-Truth be told with a successful website on outdoor adventures I get a lot of free products.
-I don’t say that as a brag rather that when I do love a product and choose to regularly wear and use it this comes from having tested a dozen of its competitors.
+I spend a lot of time writing about various outdoor products.
+From this work, I have been fortunate enough to test out many products in the Canadian Rockies.
+With a successful website on outdoor adventures, I get a lot of free products.
+I don’t say that as a brag; rather, when I love a product and choose to wear and use it regularly, this comes from having tested a dozen competitors.

-One of the largest growing markets in recent years has been hiking clothes as more and more people hit the trail every year.
-The result is a crowded market with a plethora of hiking clothes for men available.
-I’ll do my best to update this post from time to time with my favorite men’s hiking clothes.
+In recent years, one of the largest growing markets has been hiking clothes for men as more and more people hit the trail every year.
+The result is a crowded market with a plethora of options for men available.
+I’ll do my best to update this post from time to time with my current hiking outfit for men.

 Best Hiking Pants for Men